dynamsoft-docs/document-normalizer-docs-mobile/programming/android/upgrade-instruction.md

 }
 ```

->Note: Please view [user guide](user-guide.md#add-the-library-via-maven) for the correct version number.
+>Note: Please view [user guide](user-guide.md#add-the-library-via-maven) for the most up-to-date version number.

 ### Migrate from Class DocumentNormalizer to Class CaptureVisionRouter

-The `CaptureVisionRouter` class serves as the central class of the DCV framework's execution flow.
+The `CaptureVisionRouter` class serves as the central class of DCV's execution flow.
 It encompasses the following functionalities:

 - Retrieving images from the `ImageSourceAdapter`.
 - Updating templates and configuring settings.